-Avery didn’t disclose those trials to Newsroom when we asked last month about clinical evaluations of the Acuset at Auckland hospital.
+Avery didn’t disclose those to Newsroom when we asked last month about clinical evaluations of the Acuset at Auckland hospital.
 Nor are they listed in a table of research for prospective investors in a company Avery set up to commercialise the Acuset and other drip set components.
 However, that research list includes another study of the Acuset (before it was incorporated in a more extensive package of products).

 Today Avery said he believed Newsroom was asking about a different study – not involving the Acuset – when we asked about trials of the Acuset at Auckland hospital.

 He acknowledged they happened but said they “did not reflect normal usage” of the device, related to an earlier, obsolete version of the product, and that one of the two studies was done without his written consent.

 The Acuset was born after an American non-profit, Design That Matters, approached Avery with the idea of creating a better alternative for developing world hospitals that can’t afford $2000-plus for electronic devices.

 Avery turned to Auckland medical manufacturer Murray Fenton, who worked with staff at his company Adept to come up with an initial design.
 Trade Me founder and philanthropist Sam Morgan agreed to fund the die-making tooling required to produce the gadgets.

 “This paper may result in a public debriding of Sir Ray’s reputation, particularly with respect to Sir Ray Avery's disruptive technology and design pertaining to the Lifepod Incubator ….
 I am requesting a silent retraction of this paper.”